(University of Washington - cedar root basket)

 In the Late Archaic period, the Chinook lived along the Columbia and Willamette rivers near the Pacific coast (in modern Oregon and Washington).
 They were hunters and gatherers, and especially fishers, who lived mainly on salmon that they caught in the river during the spring salmon runs and dried and smoked so they could keep it all winter.
 They also hunted elk and deer, using their new bows and arrows as well as their old spears and atlatls.
-They gathered and ate acorns, and a lot of camas and wapato, a plant that grew in wetlands, that was a root like a potato.
+They gathered and ate acorns, and a lot of camas and wapato.
+Wapato grew in wetlands.
+It was a root like potatoes or yuca.

 The Chinook did not have inherited or elected leaders, but lived in small bands with only temporary leaders or "big men".
 They traded along the Columbia and Willamette rivers and down the Snake River.

 Chinook people looked different from their neighbors, like the Nez Perce, because they flattened the heads of their babies to make them look more beautiful.
 When a baby was little and her skull was soft, her mother took a wooden board and tied it to her baby's head to flatten her forehead.
-People thought this made their children more beautiful (or handsome, because mothers flattened boys' heads too), the way people use braces on teeth today.
+People thought this made their children more beautiful (or handsome, because mothers flattened boys' heads too), the way people use braces on teeth today, or pierced ears.